uploadcare/ngx-uploadcare-widget/README.md

        alt="">
 </a>

-Angular 2+ wrapper for [Uploadcare jQuery File Uploader Widget][uc-features-widget].
+Angular 2+ wrapper for [Uploadcare jQuery File Uploader][uc-features-widget].

 [![NPM version][npm-img]][npm-url]
 [![Build Status][badge-img]][badge-url]
 [![Uploadcare stack on StackShare][stack-img]][stack-url]

-jQuery File Uploader Widget is an HTML5 file uploader, a part of the [Uploadcare][uc-home] ecosystem.
+jQuery File Uploader is an HTML5 file uploader, a part of the [Uploadcare][uc-home] ecosystem.

 <!-- toc -->